 - A larger percentage of local workers employed as Clerical and Administrative Workers (23.0% compared to 17.8%)

-The largest changes in the jobs held by the in the City of Adelaide workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the City of Adelaide between 2011 and 2016 were those employed as:

 - Clerical and Administrative Workers (-2,035 local workers)